 Getting fresh fruit and vegetables from grower to grocer is a race against time.
 Often, only hours may pass between produce arriving at the distribution center and leaving again on its way to consumers.
 To make delivery fast, efficient, and cost-effective, Finland’s largest retailer, SOK, opened a fully automated warehouse near Helsinki in mid-2017.
 Half of all of the groceries sold in the country go through this warehouse.
-To carry produce, SOK relies on reusable plastic containers (RPCs) from IFCO since they perfectly meet the requirements of automated systems.
+To carry produce, SOK relies on reusable packaging containers (RPCs) from IFCO since they perfectly meet the requirements of automated systems.

 The capacity of the automated warehouse now exceeds 1.2 million units per day and some 21,000 different articles shuttle through the system.
 Each month, more than a million IFCO RPCs carry 70 percent of all fresh produce and bread products through the warehouse.
 By mid-2019, Inex Oy, SOK’s logistics subsidiary, plans to ship most of the fruit and vegetables with RPCs, reaching a volume of 15to 16 million IFCO RPCs per year.

 "The customer wanted to avoid the tilting of crates in particular," explains IFCO CEO Wolfgang Orgeldinger.
 "It was clear to them from the start that they need a high percentage of plastic crates."
 Inside an automated warehouse, a complex system of conveyors, elevators, and layer pickers sort the produce, and efficiently allocate fruits and vegetables into shipments.
 This requires standardized, absolutely stable and stackable crates.
 The range of IFCO RPCs guarantee the same footprint and sturdy construction and provide secure stacking of various produce types – even under extreme conditions.